iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 ### Memory Profiling with Backbone

-Let's set up the code so that we have a Backbone Collectio of people rendered in a Collection View where each model in the collection has its own Model View.
-This is a very common Backbone situation.
+Let's set up the code so that we have a Backbone Collection of people rendered in a Collection View where each model in the collection has its own Model View.
+This is a very common Backbone scenario.

 ```js
 (function() {